CTF-for-Science/ctf4science/README.md

 # CTF for Science Framework

-Welcome to the **CTF for Science Framework**, a modular and extensible platform designed for benchmarking modeling methods on chaotic systems.
+Welcome to the **CTF for Science Framework**, a modular and extensible platform designed for benchmarking modeling methods on chaotic systems, from the [AI Institute in Dynamic Systems](https://dynamicsai.org/).
 This framework supports the evaluation and comparison of models for systems like ordinary differential equations (ODEs, e.g., Lorenz system) and partial differential equations (PDEs, e.g., Kuramoto-Sivashinsky equation) using standardized datasets and metrics.

 ## Overview